ouktlab/pyadintool/README.md

     nthread: 3
     min_thre: 1.0  # no threshold if we set it to 0.0.
 ```
-* The thoreshold above can be estimated via pre-recording using "auxtool.py" in advance.
+* The thoreshold above can be estimated via pre-recording using "auxtool.py" in advance because this threshold value is obviously affected by your recording conditions.
 ```
 $ python3 auxtools.py calib_framepower
 [LOG]: calibrate power